-Van Kerkhove's main research interests include zoonotic, respiratory and emerging/re-emerging viruses such as avian influenza, MERS-CoV, Ebola, Marburg, plague and Zika.
-She is particularly interested in investigating factors associated with transmission between animals and humans, the epidemiology of zoonotic pathogens and ensuring research directly informs public health policies for action.
+Dr. Maria Van Kerkhove's research has spanned zoonotic, respiratory and emerging/re-emerging diseases such as avian influenza, MERS, SARS, COVID-19, Ebola, Marburg, plague and Zika.
+Of particular interest are factors associated with transmission between animals and humans, the epidemiology of zoonotic pathogens, and ensuring that research directly informs public health policies for action.

-Van Kerkhove completed her undergraduate degree at Cornell University, a MS Degree at Stanford University and a PhD in infectious disease epidemiology at the London School of Hygiene and Tropical Medicine.
-Prior to joining WHO, she was the Head of the Outbreak Investigation Task Force at Institut Pasteur's Center for Global Health, where she was responsible for establishing public health rapid response teams for infectious disease outbreaks.
-She was previously employed by Imperial College London in the MRC Center for Outbreak Analysis and Modelling and epidemiologist at the Institut Pasteur in Cambodia.
+Van Kerkhove completed her undergraduate degree at Cornell University, an MS Degree in epidemiology at Stanford University and a PhD in infectious disease epidemiology at the London School of Hygiene and Tropical Medicine.
+Prior to joining WHO in 2017, she was the Head of the Outbreak Investigation Task Force at Institut Pasteur's Center for Global Health in Paris, where she was responsible for establishing public health rapid response teams for infectious disease outbreaks.
+Her previous roles include a senior fellow at Imperial College London in the MRC Center for Outbreak Analysis and Modelling and epidemiologist at the Institut Pasteur in Cambodia.

 Gala Marija Vrbanic is the founder of Tribute Brand, a high-end digital fashion brand, and YCY, a software development fashion tech house focused on AR (augmented reality).
 Her aim is to shift the traditional fashion system into a new era.
 Her company is known as one of the biggest pioneers in this field and is famous for its characteristic contactless and cyber aesthetics.